geemus/notes/houston_foresight/raw/intro.md

 ## Reading: Ethnographic Futures Research (Textor)
 ## Reading: Pasts Presents Futures (List)
 ## Lecture

+### Review of Readings

+* Polak
+  * images deeply embedded in their cultural context, helps resolve uncertainty (ideally toward preferrable outcomes)
+  * preferred futures collect attention, helping make them more likely to occur
+  * can delineate images as quadrants of optimistic/pessimistic and deterministic/free-will
+* Amara - common core criteria of futures images: credibility/plausibility, reproducibility, value/impact explicitness
+* Textor
+  * futures research > cultural futures research > ethnographic future research
+  * focused attention on histories first, to drive thoughts about transitions over time, and prime futures discussion and break away from over-focus on present
+* List
+  * groups of people will have perceive past/present/future differently, so there are multiples of each
+  * some images are shared widely, whereas some are kept more private

+### Lecture

+* There are no future facts, but there are infinite images of the future (as well as previous images of the future).
+* psychology of futures imaging - hopes, fears, extrapolation from the past, and imagination
+* Sources of future visions
+  * Culture: religions, political idealogies, artists/writers/advertisers and other artifacts
+  * Society: policies that are passed, infrastructure that is built, artifacts that are created
+  * Individuals: what do people do (ie volunteering), what do people think (ie surveys, ethnographic futures research, etc)
+  * Forecasts: what trends have researchers extrapolated? what scenarios have futurists built?
+* In looking at historical images of the future, look to what they thought would remain constant and what they think would change.
+* With ads/idealogies/etc: what future is being promise? what aspirations are being tapped? how different would this future be?
+* Buildings/infrastructure force some consideration of the future due to their hoped for longevity.
+What image are they trying to project?
+* Transportation also impacts/implies the infrastructure needed to support them. ie cars vs mass transit vs zeppelin vs etc
+* City planning/design also represent an image of the future in terms of what they accomodate and how, etc.
+* The context of science of fiction provides an interesting image of how things might evolve. ie blade runner is very gritty/dark/pessimistic (horror/thriller), fifth element is very bright/optimistic (comedy), ghost in the shell ads-everywhere/etc
+* Analyzing Images of the Future
+  * Schemas: optimistic/pessimistic and deterministic/free-will quadrants
+  * Kinds: possible, probable, plausible/credible, preferable
+  * Archetypes:
+    * business as usual: continued growth (nightmare: economic collapse)
+    * environment sustainability (nightmare: ecological collapse)
+    * idealogical exclusionism (nightmare: anarchy, collapse of rule of law)
+    * high tech transformation (nightmare: infrastructure/system collapse)
+    * spiritual transcendence (nightmare: anomic collapse)

 # W05: Scouting Change
 ## Reading Cultural Contradictions...
 (Shultz)
 ## Reading: Reframing environmental scanning: an integral approach (Voros)